Open-Deep-ML/DML-OpenProblem/Problems/train_logreg/learn.md

 =\sum_{i=1}^n\left(\sigma\left(x^{(i)}\beta\right)-y^{(i)}\right) x_j^{(i)}.
 $$

-This sum can be then rewritten in a more convenient gradient matrix form as:
+The result sum can be then rewritten in a more convenient gradient matrix form as:
 $$
 X^T(\sigma(X\beta)-Y)
 $$